₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 Month 6: Emergency fund at ₹30,000. ₹84,000 in ELSS. ₹48,000 in Nifty 50. ₹24,000 in mid-cap. ₹25,200 in NPS.
 Term and health insurance active.

 Month 12: ₹60,000 in emergency fund. ₹1.2L in ELSS. ₹96,000 in Nifty 50. ₹48,000 in mid-cap. ₹50,400 in NPS.
-Total investment portfolio roughly ₹3.5L, plus whatever the market has added.
+Total investment portfolio roughly ₹3.5L, before market returns.

 What 5 years looks like